S Club 7 Go Wild!

-S Club 7 Go Wild! is a television series starring British pop group S Club 7, who teamed up with the World Wild Fund for Nature (WWF) to help raise awareness of the threats facing wildlife around the world.
+S Club 7 Go Wild! is a television series starring British pop group S Club 7, who worked with the World Wild Fund for Nature (WWF) to help raise awareness of the threats facing wildlife around the world.
 Each member adopted an endangered animal and travelled to their respective natural habitat in different locations around the globe.
-There were seven 30-minute episodes, one for each member of the band, which were aired on CBBC in the UK.
+There were seven 30-minute episodes, one for each member of the band, which were aired on BBC One in the UK.